 How.
 Trait resilience capabilities are generally linked to personality traits (Di Fabio & Saklofske, 2018; Oshio et al., 2018) and higher age (Cohen et al., 2016).
 As such, it is difficult to improve them.
+Most of the interventions are therapy- or mindfulness-based (Joyce et al., 2018).
 However, the level of resilience among younger adults was related to their availability of social support (Gooding et al., 2012), leaving open the possibility that individual trait resilience could be improved through an increase in social support.
+In this regard, group-based peer support interventions to promote resilience have been used and seem successful (Burton et al., 2018; Ramchand et al., 2017).